-Software development includes our costs to develop and maintain our products and applications, including our Internet-based learning and talent management products and our survey reporting applications.
+Software development includes our costs to develop and maintain our products and applications, including our SaaS-based workforce development platform products and our survey reporting applications.
 Once planning is completed and development begins, we capitalize internal costs and payments to third parties associated with the development efforts where the life expectancy is greater than one year and the anticipated cash flows are expected to exceed the cost of the related asset.
-During 2012 and 2011, we capitalized approximately \$4.4 million and \$6.1 million, respectively, for software development.
+During 2013 and 2012, we capitalized approximately \$4.3 million and \$4.4 million, respectively, for software development.
 Such amounts are included in the accompanying consolidated balance sheets under the caption "capitalized software development."
-We amortize capitalized software development costs over their expected life, which is generally one to five years.
+We amortize capitalized software development costs over their expected life, which is generally three to five years.
 Capitalized software development costs are subject to a periodic impairment review in accordance with our impairment review policy.